-Open Loop vs Closed Loop: Which is best for Fare Collection
+Closed Loop Vs Open Loop System for Fare Collection

-Open Loop Versus Closed Loop System for Fare Collection
+Open Loop Versus Closed Loop Vs Open Loop System for Fare Collection

 < Back to news

-Open Loop Versus Closed Loop System for Fare Collection
+Open Loop Versus Closed Loop Vs Open Loop System for Fare Collection

-In five years, will paper tickets be retro, QR codes outdated, and smart cards quaint relics of transit payments?
-Will actual wallets be carried any more?
+Five years from now, will paper tickets be retro?
+Will QR-codes be archaic, and smart cards a quaint relic from transit payments’ archives?
+Will people carry actual wallets anymore?
 Or will smart devices be the only thing we need to shop and pay for everything, from food to transit?
 The debate between closed loop vs open loop fare collection rages on.

-Though cash remains central in fare collection today, a simpler transit payments landscape may be closer than we think.
+Cash remains entrenched in the fare collection ecosystem today.
+However, we can see a tomorrow not far off when the transit payments landscape could look simpler.
 One payment method for all your travel, shopping and other spending – the bank card or mobile wallet you carry everywhere.

 The future of mobility payments

-While the industry debates the future of transit payments, most transit operators agree that cash is no longer king.
+The industry continues to debate where the future of transit and mobility payments lies.
+However, most transit operators agree that cash is no longer king.
 Expensive to handle and process, transaction times are slow and this leads to long dwell times, station congestion and boarding bottlenecks.

-For years, experts have bet on contactless payments displacing cash in public transit, bringing convenience and ultra-fast transaction speeds.
-They can be processed more efficiently than cash and transactions are traceable, reducing the burden on customer service centres.
+For years, the smart money has been on contactless payments displacing cash in public transit, bringing convenience and ultra-fast transaction speeds.
+They can process more efficiently than cash, and the system traces transactions, reducing the burden on customer service centers.

 The question is which contactless payment method should transit operators provide to become riders’ go-to solution for fast, frictionless fare payments?
-This post looks at two of the contenders: closed vs open loop.
+Thus this post looks at two of the contenders: closed vs open loop.

 Closed loop smart cards

-Closed loop smart cards are typically issued by transit operators and authorities and can only be used within their private ticketing system.
-Some transit smart cards interact offline with devices onboard vehicles, and others act as tokens, working in tandem with a back office.
+Transit operators and authorities typically issue closed-loop smart cards.
+Therefore, users can only use these within the private ticketing system.
+Some transit smart cards interact offline with devices onboard vehicles.
+While others act as tokens, working in tandem with a back office.

-Outside of Account Based Ticketing (ABT), a closed loop payment system that can work offline require smart cards to have more logic on the card.
-Specialised devices are needed to validate the cards, enforce security and update their stored value or pre-loaded ticket at the point of use.
+Outside of Account Based Ticketing (ABT), a closed loop payment system that can work offline requires smart cards to have more logic on the card.
+As a result, the system needs specialized devices to validate the cards, enforce security, and update their stored value or pre-loaded ticket at the point of use.
 These devices deduct a fare or validate a ticket when the passenger taps to board a vehicle.

 Open loop EMV cards